muhamadazmy/qbd/docs/topology.md

 ## MagicCloud Edge Cluster

-Our MagicCloud series is our technology as is used in the larger <a href="https://threefold.info/datacenter/" target="_blank">Tier-S Datacenter</a> concept but applicable for remote offices or edge locations.
+Our MagicCloud series leverages the same advanced technology used in the larger <a href="https://threefold.info/datacenter/" target="_blank">Tier-S Datacenter</a> concept, but is specifically designed for remote offices or edge locations.

-We call the product Magiccloud because if its truly unique magical features
+**We call the product Magiccloud because if its truly unique magical features**

 - **Self-healing capabilities**